Learn what kinds of information you can take away from a Collection's Learner Flow and how to use those insights to influence your credential program.

-This view shows you which credentials in a collection are completed by how many learners and more importantly, whether or not they advance to complete another credential or they stop.
+This view shows you which credentials in a collection are completed by how many learners and, more importantly, whether they advance to complete another credential or stop.

 Now, we can understand which credentials learners are completing and whether or not they are taking multiple courses in our collection.